-Please contact Campus Police.
-(901) 448-4444.
+Please contact Campus Police at (901) 448-4444 or the staff in the Scheduling Office located in room CB17.
 Note, however, if you cannot find items that you left in the open access study area, these items may have been moved to SASS - see procedure above (open area study space) to retrieve any items that were left in study carrels.

-Student Microscopes

-Rules for Microscope Usage and Checkout
+Student Microscopes Rules for Microscope Usage and Checkout